aineko-dev/aineko/docs/aineko_dream.md

 replacing `API-KEY` with a valid Aineko Dream API key.
 Contact support@aineko.dev to get an API key to try this feature.

 Aineko Dream goes on to create a complete aineko project, including node code, pipeline configuration and more using OpenAI's GPT-4 models.
-Upon completion, Aineko Dream publishes the project in the public Github repository [dream-catcher](https://github.com/Convex-Labs/dream-catcher).
+Upon completion, Aineko Dream publishes the project in the public GitHub repository [dream-catcher](https://github.com/Convex-Labs/dream-catcher).

 ## Creating your Aineko Dream project